 As I always say, the main activity at Beit Trad is doing nothing.
 Relax, chill and get pampered.
 To enhance that, we offer in-room spa services with massages and bath rituals.
 All sorts of board games from tawleh (backgammon) to chess are also available, as well as an extensive library.

-In the area, there are hikes in Kfour and Jabal Moussa (which are 20 minutes away) and we provide a guide on demand.
-There are also winery visits, like to Chateau Musar, which is also 20 minutes away, and monastery hopping trails, as the region has at least six or seven.
+You can hike in Kfour and Jabal Moussa (20 minutes away), and we provide a guide on demand.
+Visitors can also indulge in wine tasting at local wineries like Chateau Musar, and monastery visits are feasible; the region has at least six or seven.